Oka tubes in holomorphic line bundles: Proofs of the main results

-\begin{proof}[Proof of Theorem \ref{th:main1}] Let $E$ be a positive holomorphic line bundle with a hermitian metric $h$ of semipositive curvature on a Grassmannian $G_{m,n}$ with $\dim G_{m,n}\ge 2$.
-By the second set of equivalences in Proposition \ref{prop:psc} and \eqref{eq:DeltaHartogs}, we see that the restriction of the disc bundle $\Delta_h(E)$ to any affine chart $\C^{m(n-m)} \cong U\subset G_{m,n}$ is a pseudoconcave Hartogs domain of the form \eqref{eq:Hartogs} with $\log\phi$ plurisubharmonic.
-Since the manifold $G_{m,n}$ is compact, the metric $h$ is comparable with the special positive hermitian metric considered in Example \ref{ex:Grassmann}, obtained from the Pl\"ucker embedding $G_{m,n}\hra\CP^N$.
-We have seen in that example that the disc bundles of these special metrics grow at least linearly near infinity, so the function $\phi$ in \eqref{eq:Hartogs} also grows at least linearly.
+We continue with the proof of part (b) in Theorem \ref{th:projective}.
+Let $E$ be a positive holomorphic line bundle with a semipositive hermitian metric $h$ on $\CP^n$ with $n>1$.
+From the equivalences (i')\ $\Leftrightarrow$\ (ii')\ $\Leftrightarrow$\ (iii') in Proposition \ref{prop:psc} and \eqref{eq:DeltaHartogs}, we see that the restriction of the disc bundle $\Delta_h(E)$ to any affine chart $\C^{n} \cong U\subset \CP^n$ is a pseudoconcave Hartogs domain of the form \eqref{eq:Hartogs} with $\log\phi$ plurisubharmonic.
+We have seen in Example \ref{ex:FB} that the function $\phi$ grows at least linearly near infinity.
 Hence, Proposition \ref{prop:Hartogs} implies that $\Delta_h(E)|_U$ is an Oka domain.
 Note that $\Delta_h(E)|_U$ is a Zariski open domain in $\Delta_h(E)$.
 Since charts of this kind cover $\Delta_h(E)$, the localization theorem for Oka manifolds (see \cite[Theorem 1.4]{Kusakabe2021IUMJ}) implies that $\Delta_h(E)$ is Oka. \end{proof}